 Roth IRA.
 A Roth IRA has the same annual contribution limits as a Traditional IRA; the main difference is when you pay taxes.
 With Roth IRA investments, you don’t get a tax break up front on your contributions, but you also don’t have to pay tax on withdrawals during retirement—the exact opposite of a Traditional IRA.

 A Roth IRA also gives you a bit more flexibility than a Traditional IRA.
 You can withdraw contributions at any time, for any reason, penalty-free—although you will be penalized if you withdraw any Roth IRA investment earnings before age 59 ½.
-Roth IRAs also allow you to leave your money untouched as long as you like; in contrast, a Traditional IRA requires minimum distributions when you reach age 70 ½ i.
+Roth IRAs also allow you to leave your money untouched as long as you like; in contrast, a Traditional IRA requires minimum distributions when you reach age 72.
+(Note: Roth IRAs are generally subject to RMDs after the account holder dies).

 SEP and SIMPLE IRAs.
 Both SEP (Simplified Employee Pension) and SIMPLE (Savings Incentive Match Plan for Employees) IRAs are designed for self-employed individuals, small business owners and their employees.
 Both are similar to a Traditional IRA in that they allow for contributions to grow tax-free until withdrawn and funds cannot be distributed until age 59 ½ without incurring a penalty.
 Where they differ is in contribution limits and who makes the contributions.